apache/seatunnel/docs/en/connector-v2/source/Klaviyo.md

-# My Hours
+# Klaviyo

-> My Hours source connector
+> Klaviyo source connector

 ## Description

-Used to read data from My Hours.
+Used to read data from Klaviyo.

 ## Key features